mtumilowicz/java11-concurrency-countdownlatch/README.md

     * `long	getCount()` - current count.

 # project description
-Suppose we have MainService that could be started only when two other config services are already running.
+Suppose we have main service that could be started only when two other config services are already running.
 `CountDownLatch` is a perfect match.
 1. main service